chtyim/cdap/cdap-docs/admin-manual/source/installation/installing-cdap.rst

 `installation <#installation>`__ of
 the CDAP components so they work with your existing Hadoop cluster.

-There are specific instructions for :ref:`upgrading existing CDAP installations <configuration-upgrade>`.
+There are specific instructions for :ref:`upgrading existing CDAP installations <upgrading-cdap>`.

 Once installed, another page :ref:`covers configuration <configuration>` of the CDAP installation.